kwojcicki/kwojcicki.github.io/_posts/2018-01-15-ES-TERMS_QUERY.md

 [This SO question](https://stackoverflow.com/questions/48984706/default-value-of-minimum-should-match) takes a deep dive into how minimum_should_match works in different contexts and queries.

 # Initial Problem
 Back in 2017 the team I was working on received a Jira from the QA team about Tooltips being unable to load with 1k Events.
-A little background, our UI has an event timeline where the user can hover over events and a http request was made to the backend to receive more information about the events.
-The backend would take the requested Event IDs and perform an query against an Elasticsearch v5.5 instance.
+Our UI had an event timeline where the user could hover over events and a http request was made to the backend to receive more information about the events.
+The backend would take the requested Event IDs and perform a query against an Elasticsearch v5.5 instance.
 In situations where a large amount of Event IDs were requested the backend would return *Interal Server Error 500*.

 The query performed by the backend service looked essentially like this